forcedotcom/WorkDotCom-Partners/README.md

   - Do not use these in an active org with real user data without reviewing all the permissions

+# Feature Dependency
+ISV TE DX plugin has been updated to look for work.com object usage when you add custom fields on those objects.
+You will be able to see if your package has added any work.com data model dependencies.

+To Install or update the plugin: sfdx plugins:install isvte-sfdx-plugin

+When executed against a package with depends on Work.com you will see output similar to:

+=== Installation Warnings

+Can be installed in any Edition

+Feature and License Dependencies:

+  Work.com

+More information about this plugin can be found at https://medium.com/inside-the-salesforce-ecosystem/build-better-apps-for-your-customers-with-this-new-dx-plug-in-4877fa0fc305
 # Test Data Scripts

 You can run data scripts using dx-utils/load_test_data.sh file if you don't want to create entire project.